BigSoftVideo/AVA360VR/install.md

 AVA360VR should work with any VR headset that supports SteamVR, including Windows Mixed Reality.
 If you are unsure if you have a compatible laptop/workstation and VR headset/controllers, then just ask us.

 You will need to install Steam and Steam VR with the relevant VR software for your headset, eg. Windows Mixed Reality, Viveport or Oculus.
-An account will have to be created for Steam (and for some VR headset software).
+An account will have to be created for Steam (and other software to be able to use some VR headsets).

 You will need to setup the room space so tracking will work with your headset and controllers.